 Student admission is based on the following: tests conducted by NHA in reading, writing and math, a written essay, previous report cards, standardized testing, any previous psycho-educational testing, IEP or 504 plans, current teacher recommendations, observations by our staff and a personal interview with the admissions team.
 Generally, a minimum of a 2.0 GPA average is required for admission.
 Good character is a prime criterion for success at New Hope International High School and weighs heavily in admitting students.
 We seek students who are service-oriented, demonstrate civic and moral virtue, and can set an exemplary standard as role models in the school.

 Many graduates from New Hope Academy Middle School have said that the intimate personal experience of the school taught them how to relate to many different types of people, people they might never have come to know if they had been in a large school where they could choose to relate only to other students like themselves.
 New Hope International High School offers a foundation for young adults to acquire habits of lifelong learning as well as the ability to make successful family and career choices.
 New Hope International High School provides students with a clear educational atmosphere; encouraging a focus on learning.
-In a structured, safe environment providing solid support for the development of personal ethics and morals, students are held accountable for their behavior and choices.
+In a structured, safe environment providing solid support for the development of personal ethics and morals, students are held accountable for their behaviour and choices.
 Students with a serious history of violence will not be admitted.
 All new admissions are on a ten-week probationary period.

 There shall be no discrimination on the basis of race, color, national or ethnic origin in the admission of children, in the employment of faculty, or in the administration of policies.